 If you don’t have any tarps or blankets to donate to the cause, you can always find some at Goodwill or other second hand shop.
 Just make sure your coop still has fresh air!
 It’s vitally important that your coop always has fresh air.

 We’ve also used thick black plastic, empty feed bags, leftover foam insulation pieces, and spray foam to help insulate the coop.

 As the temperature kept decreasing, we also added a lot of straw insulation to the outside of our drafty old coop to provide even more insulation.
 It’s just another barrier between our brutal winds and the chicken coop and an effective way to help keep as much heat as possible inside the coop.

 While many chicken owners strive to heat the chicken coop without electricity, sometimes we just have to add heat for our chickens.
 Chickens seem to suffer less in winter unless their coops are damp or drafty, but they still get cold.
 You can see by their behavior that they get cold!
 I’m a firm believer that no animal should be left to freeze if I can do things to help.

 When our temperatures drop under about 10 degrees and wind chills kick up to negative (-10 and colder), we turn on an electric heater.
 If you use an electric heat source, you do want to be careful as a shattered light bulb can cause a coop fire or harm a chicken.
 Consider a chicken heater or an infrared bulb instead of a glass heat lamp.

 Another crucial element to keeping chickens warm in winter has to do with winter chicken care.
 You’ll probably need to change the way you feed and water your chickens in the winter compared to how you tackle this chore in the summer.

-If you liked this information on how to keep chickens warm in winter, please check out these posts too:
+Liked this information on how to keep chickens warm in winter?
+Here’s more:

 I’d love to hear your tips for how to keep chickens warm in winter without electricity.
 What tips for keeping chickens warm in winter do you have that I didn’t share?